orthopus/01-myohand/README.md

 ## WARNING NOTICE BEFORE STARTING

 The versions of our solutions reproduced in Do It Yourself do not have the CE marking.
-It can only be apply to solutions developed and sold by ORTHOPUS which follow the regulations in force.
+It can only be applied to solutions developed and sold by ORTHOPUS which follow the regulations in force.
 ORTHOPUS cannot guarantee the “quality” of solutions replicated by third parties thanks to documentation shared on github.

-### D.I.Y Level
+## THIS SOLUTION IS UNDER DEVELOPMENT

+**MyoHand is currently under development and provided code & CAD files can include mistakes and necessitate further improvements.
+The provided files are shared to provide a first overview of the project.**

+### About software : embedded source code release notes

-**Required devices** :
+Few details :
+- IDE used : Atom + PlatformIO
+- Target platform : Arduino Nano Every (Atmega4809)

+### About hardware : mechanical design release notes

+Please note that :
+- the current version is using Alumunium 3D printing part to lower the development phase duration
+- cables are not represented (crimped cable ⌀1mm)
+- screws are not represented (M3 & M2 screws)
+- others components may be missing to build an entire prototype

 ## CONTRIBUTION